Get started

 Configuring criteria conditions

-Criteria FilterInsert Definition Here and Criteria SplitInsert Definition Here nodes allows for the configuration of criteria using various data types.
-'Field' or 'Formula' can be selected to define the source of the value for comparison, and an appropriate Value is then assigned.
-An Operator determines the relational condition, such as 'less than' or 'equals'.
-The type on the right-hand side—be it ‘Field’, ‘Formula’, ‘String’, ‘Number’, or ‘Boolean’—indicates the nature of the comparison parameter, complemented by the corresponding Value input for the condition.
+Operator determines the relational condition, such as 'less than', 'equals', or 'contains'.
+The type on the right-hand side—be it Field, Formula, String, Number, Boolean, or their array variants—determines the nature of the comparison parameter, complemented by the corresponding Value input for the condition.

 Formula